dbdesign-students-spring2024/5-database-design-MichaelJiang3174/README.md

 ### Non-compliance with 4NF

-The original data set was not compliant with 4NF due to the presence of multi-valued dependencies.
-Specifically:
+The original dataset contained various forms of redundancy, transitive dependencies, and multi-valued dependencies, which are not permitted in 4NF.

 - The `professor` and `professor_email` fields are dependent on each other but not on the primary key (composite key of `assignment_id`, `student_id`, and `due_date`).
 - The `assignment_topic` and `relevant_reading` are dependent on `assignment_id` but not on the whole primary key.